What causes intellectual disability?

 Practical skills are skills that are necessary to fully live life.
-This involves taking care personal necessities, the ability to attend to own spending, fulfill daily routines, etc.
+This involves taking care of personal necessities, the ability to attend to own spending, fulfill daily routines, etc.

 Diagnosis of Intellectual Disability

-The intellectual disability (Intellectual Development Disorder) is a disorder that begins during developmental period that includes intellectual and adaptive functioning challenges.
+The intellectual disability (Intellectual Development Disorder) is a disorder that begins during the developmental period that includes intellectual and adaptive functioning challenges.
 The DSM 5 sets the three main criteria in assessing intellectual disability:

 - Deficits in intellectual functioning such as reasoning, problem-solving, abstract thinking, academic learning, and the inability to learn from own experience.

 - Deficits in adaptive functioning that causes failure in meeting social norms and social responsibility.

 - Intellectual disability and adaptive behavior begin during the developmental period.

 Approximately, there are six persons suffer from this disorder in every one thousand.